Dhyaneshwaran08/Retail-Sales-Analysis-PowerBI/README.md

 - The return rate is 20%, meaning 1 in every 5 orders was returned.

 ## Business Recommendations
-- Focus on high-performing regions such as North while developing growth strategies for the West region.
+- Focus on the North region to maintain its strong sales performance and develop growth strategies for the West region.
-- Prioritize Electronics while monitoring profitability and product returns.
+- Prioritize Electronics while monitoring its profitability and product returns.
-- Analyze the strategies that contributed to July's strong performance and apply relevant actions to lower-performing months.
+- Analyze the factors behind July's strong sales performance and apply relevant strategies to lower-performing months.
 - Identify products or categories with high return rates and investigate the reasons behind returns.
 - Improve customer retention strategies to encourage repeat purchases from existing customers.